Welcome to the official website of Wigan Warriors - a Club with the proudest tradition in the sport of rugby league.

 The best meeting points are outside the two Ticket Offices, which are located in opposite corners.

-- A secondary Ticket Office is located in the South East corner of the stadium, closest to the Fan Village, players car park, Car Parks 3 & 4 and walking route into Wigan Town Centre.
+- A secondary Ticket Office is located in the South East corner of the stadium, closest to the Fan Village at Robin Park Arena, players car park, Car Parks 3 & 4 and walking route into Wigan Town Centre.

 Max’s Matchday Club